Geriatric Psychiatry Outreach (GO) Program

 Senior Services, Inc.

-Northwest Piedmont Council of Governments, Area Agency on Aging
+Piedmont Triad Regional Council Area Agency on Aging

 Forsyth County Dept. of Social Services, Adult Services Division